nguyeti4/totp/README.txt

 # You know if the virtual env. is activate when you see (venv) appear before the name of the host server

 2. Download the necessary libraries while Virtual Environment is activate:

+#install each package manually one by one
 $ pip install pytop
 $ pip install pyqrcode
 $ pip install pypng

+OR

+#install all packages specified in requirements.txt
+$ pip install -r requirements.txt

 3. Generate the QR Code